LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/All Simple Properties/Readme.md

 ## Hardware

 - Two LEDs are used for demonstration of the Switch and LevelSelector property
-- Two hardware buttons are used to demonstrate updating of device properties from remote side
+- Two hardware buttons are used to demonstrate the modification of device properties from remote side
 - One potentiometer is used to control the source voltage for the LevelIndicator

 ![Test Circuit](TestCircuit_NanoIoT_AllSimpleProperties.png)